Passing a GitLab CI Job For a Failing Script

 $?

-, so if that is equal to 2, which is our expected result (i.e. pa11y-ci
+, so if that is equal to 2, which is the expected result (that is,

 detected an accessibility error), then exit 0